apache/incubator-resilientdb/README.md

 (If you're using this for the first time, the steps below would be useful)

-1. Install **Ubuntu 20.04** on your local machine
+Install **Ubuntu 20.04** on your local machine.

-2. Once installed, go to File Explorer -> Linux -> Ubuntu 20.04
+Once installed, go to File Explorer -> Linux -> Ubuntu 20.04.

-3. Clone this repository
+Clone this repository.

-4. Install python3 (version - 3.9+) and ensure pip is installed using the command
+Install python3 (version - 3.9+) and ensure pip is installed using the command.

     sudo apt-get install python3-pip

-5. Also make sure to install the venv module which creates a virtual Python environment that helps encapsulate the project's dependencies and prevents possible conflicts with the global Python environment.
+Also make sure to install the venv module which creates a virtual Python environment that helps encapsulate the project's dependencies and prevents possible conflicts with the global Python environment.
 The command is:

     sudo apt-get install -y python3.10-venv

-6. Create a veritual environment:
+Create a veritual environment:

     python3 -m venv venv

-7. Start a virtual environment:
+Start a virtual environment:

     source venv/bin/activate

-8. Go back from the virtual environment when you no longer need it:
+Go back from the virtual environment when you no longer need it:

     deactivate

 # Using the SDK

-1. To use the SDK, you need to start a KV service first, which you can refer to the [resilientdb](https://github.com/resilientdb/resilientdb) repository and the [blog](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html).
+To use the SDK, you need to start a KV service first, which you can refer to the [resilientdb](https://github.com/resilientdb/resilientdb) repository and the [blog](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html).

-2. Then you should start the crow http service, which may take a few minutes at the first time.
+Then you should start the crow http service, which may take a few minutes at the first time.

     bazel build service/http_server:crow_service_main

     bazel-bin/service/http_server/crow_service_main service/tools/config/interface/service.config service/http_server/server_config.config

-3. After starting the crow service, you can optionally test it by using the **curl** command to send HTTP requests.
+After starting the crow service, you can optionally test it by using the **curl** command to send HTTP requests.

     curl -X POST -d '{"id":"key1","value":"value1"}' 127.0.0.1:18000/v1/transactions/commit

     curl 127.0.0.1:18000/v1/transactions/key1

 The expected output of the two commands above are:

     `id: key1`

     `{"id":"key1","value":"value1"}`

-4. Start your virtual environment
+Start your virtual environment

     source venv/bin/activate

-5. Run the requirements.txt command to install the SDK related dependencies
+Run the requirements.txt command to install the SDK related dependencies

     python3 -m pip install -r requirements.txt

-6. Try the test script
+Try the test script

     python3 test_sdk.py